Statement Analysis

 SCAN was developed and refined by Avinoam Sapir and has become one of the most effective techniques available for obtaining information and detecting deception from statements of victims, witnesses or suspects.
 SCAN (analysis of statements) is an essential tool for law enforcement personnel, investigators, social service personnel, and anyone else who needs to obtain information from written material.
 Initially, it is best with a written statement, but once one has enough training, and experience they can just as easily do this with spoken words, which can be used in real time during an interview or interrogation.
 LSI provides SCAN training throughout the US and Canada, and also in Mexico, the UK, Israel, Australia, and other countries.
 More information can be found at a link on the bottom of this page

-Kenny still uses the technique and practices reading statements even though he has been retired since 2003.
-One of the more known cases he was involved in was the Laci Peterson case, in which he contacted the Modesto, California Police and offered his assistance, providing an observation on Scott Peterson's words.
-These observations came within five days of Laci’s going missing.
-Based on something Scott said to the media about his wife's disappearance, Kenny knew she was dead, and not missing as Scott trying to report.
-To Det.
-Driscoll, it was easy if Scott Peterson knew she was dead when everyone else only suspected her as missing, then he must have killed her.
-At the time The Modesto, California Police said it was too early, they didn’t want to accuse him of anything too soon.
-But within the year they asked Ret.
-Det.
-Driscoll for a complete write-up of his observations.
-Kenny was able to tell them what room she was killed in, and what time she was killed, all based on Scott Peterson’s words.
-Within a year Laci’s Body was recovered, and Scott Peterson was arrested, tried and convicted of her murder.
-Other cases he assisted with included Haleigh Cummings, in which police were told to look more closely at the girlfriend, a few years later, it was determined the girl was taken from the girlfriend over money she may have owed them for drugs.
 The technique is very strong in the right hands and has been used to solve many cases throughout this country and internationally.
-The first time it was actually used in a case for Baltimore police was about 6 to 8 months after Ken had started using it, he had come back to work after a surgery that nearly ended his career in 1993. he had been telling everyone about the course and how it worked.
-One night a call came out for a carjacking, within an hour of the report some officers in sector 4 found the car with a driver that matched the description given in the BOLO.
-The officers thought it would be an easy case for Ken and at the same time, he could get a quick confession making the court part easy one everyone.
-Ken sat down and had the suspect write a statement, Ken began to read and analyze the statement, after the first read over, he found nothing, so he read it again and again, but he couldn't find the deception.
-Confused for a few seconds, he began to doubt his ability with a technique that during training he never had trouble, he was 100% in training statements.
-Then it hit him, during training he never had a truthful statement, so he called the complainant in, and in order to get what is called a pure original statement, he explained he was just handed the case and knows nothing about it, so if he could, would he write down what happened.
-This was important because f you ask someone to tell you what happened, and then ask them to write it down, words in the written statement will be different from the spoken statement and those changes could be important, not that if they are not there, there wouldn't be other words to use, but life of an analyst is much easier if everything is pure.
-As the victim of this carjacking finished his statement and started to turn it 180 degrees from his seat to Ken's across the table from him Ken had glanced down and already seen deception on the page.
-Even more, was found when he read the entire statement.
-After being confronted by Ken and before leaving, the reporting person gave a new statement, one with no deception and that nearly matched word for word with the statement given by the suspect arrested in that car.
-This was important as it cleared a man of false charges made against him, charges that could have kept him locked up for anywhere from 6 months to a year before a trial may have set him free, and even then it would have been up to the reporting person to have come clean.
-So this started off big, and lead to Ken's being transferred to major Crime's where he would work for the last 10 years of his career and would receive 4 of his 6 Officer of the Year Awards.
-Now after being retired for 14 years, Ken received his 7th Officer of the Year Award which was written like a Life Time Achievement Award and can be found on another page I made for him that you can find by clicking HERE.
+The first time it was actually used in a case for Baltimore police was about 6 to 8 months after Ken had started using it; he had come back to work after a surgery that nearly ended his career in 1993.
+He had been telling everyone about the course and how it worked.
+One night a call came out for a carjacking, and within 45 minutes of the report, some officers in Sector 4 of the Central District found the car with a driver that matched the description given in the BOLO.
+The officers thought it would be an easy case for Ken, and at the same time, he could get them a quick confession, making the court part easy for everyone.
+Ken sat down and had the suspect write a statement.
+Ken began to read and analyze the statement.
+After the first read over, he found nothing, so he read it again and again, but he couldn't find the deception.
+Confused for a few minutes, he began to doubt his ability with a technique that during training he never had trouble with; he was 100% in training statements.
+Then it hit him: during training he never had a truthful statement, so he called the reporting person in, and in order to get what is called a pure original statement, he explained he was just handed the case and knows nothing at all about it, so if he could, would he write down what happened?
+This was important because if you ask someone to tell you what happened and they tell you, then ask them to write it down, the words in the written statement will be different from the spoken statement, and those changes could be important.
+So, Ken always had it written before they talked.
+Not that if they weren't there, there wouldn't be other words to use, but the life of an analyst is much easier if everything is pure.
+As the victim of this carjacking finished his statement and started to turn it 180 degrees from his seat to Ken's across the table from him, Ken had glanced down and already seen deception on the page.
+Even more was found when he read the entire statement.
+After being confronted by Ken and before leaving, the reporting person gave a new statement, one with no deception, that nearly matched word for word with the statement given by the suspect arrested in that car.
+This was important as it cleared a man of false charges made against him—charges that could have kept him locked up for anywhere from 6 months to a year before a trial may have set him free, and even then, it would have been up to the reporting person to have come clean.
+Ken letting the carjack suspect go didn't go off without a hitch; the arresting officer and his sergeant wanted Ken's butt.
+But once they learned, Ken didn't just let a guy go because the guy fooled him or refused to confess; he had the reporting person confess, and better yet, without knowing what the arrested man said, the reporting person gave a similar version of events.
+So, this started off big, and when the Major learned of this newfound technique, it led to Ken's being transferred to the major crimes unit, where he would work the last 10 years of his career and receive 4 of his 6 Officer of the Year Awards.
+Now, after being retired for 15 years, Ken received the 7th Officer of the Year Award, which was written more like a lifetime achievement award and can be found on another page I made for him that you can find by clicking HERE.

-This is very true, in fact, just as it takes few words to tell the truth, often it takes many words to burry a lie.
+"Just as it takes few words to tell the truth, it often takes many words to bury a lie.."

 In 1993 the following statement was written by a citizen who had earlier in the night reported he was the victim of a carjacking.
 This statement was not written until after he filed his report with Southern District Patrol and a suspect was arrested within 45 minutes by Central District Officers while he was still in the car.
 The suspect in that arrest gave a statement, to a Central District Patrolman that had studied and learned a new technique that provided a kind of linguistic polygraph.
 It is interesting that after a year of trying to get this technique seriously looked at by the department, it took this case to change things.